 Grant Amount & Funding Levels

-To be eligible for 2021 G4C grant funding, past G4C funding recipients need to meet two-out-of-three of the following criteria for, at least, the past two years:
+To establish BIPOC-led status, organizations need to meet two of the following criteria for the past two years:

 How to Apply

 - All grant proposals must be submitted by email.
 For the 2022 cycle, all proposals were due by 11:59 pm on Friday, September 30, 2022.
 Say tuned for information about the 2023 cycle.